By now, you’ve probably heard that too much sitting isn’t good for you.

-Right or wrong, we still find ourselves sitting the majority of our day.
+Right or wrong?
+Sitting or standing?
+We still find ourselves sitting the majority of our day.
 Because of this, I’ve seen a significant increase in the push to get employees out of their chairs and onto their feet.
-While I applaud the concept, I’m not convinced that standing is the answer.
+While I applaud the concept.
+I’m not convinced that standing is the answer.
 Consider the following risks of standing, and then ask yourself…does the risk of occupational sitting really outweigh the risk of standing?
+To sit or stand?

 - Stroke or Heart Attack.
 In the case of a sudden stroke or heart attack at work, sitting at your desk means you are closer to the ground.
 Therefore, you won’t bump your head as hard when you go unconscious.

 - Fire.
 You will be two steps ahead of your coworkers.
 Remember that smoke rises, so it’s safer to be closer to the ground.
 Skip the first two steps (stop and drop), and roll right out of your chair for a better chance of survival.